learned2/python-challenge/README.md

 Vote Percentage: Computes the percentage of total votes received by each candidate.
 Winner Identification: Identifies and displays the winning candidate based on the highest number of votes.
 Detailed Results: Outputs detailed results including vote counts, percentages, and the winner.

+***UPDATES*** - 12/16/24

+Updated formatting in budget_analysis.txt to include "$" after amounts in Greatest Increase and Greatest Decrease

+Updated each candidate's vote % and count to the terminal when run